 If you have previously turned on the Keenetic, configured it using the web interface, and set the administrator password to access the router's web interface, upon connection, you will see an authentication window.

-If you don't know the password, forgot it, or you want to restore the router to the factory default settings, use the 'Reset' button on the router to reset user settings.
+If you don't know the password, forgot it, or want to restore the router to the factory default settings, use the 'Reset' button on the router to reset user settings.
 Press and hold for approximately 10-12 seconds.

 On subsequent connections, you will see the 'System dashboard' page.